 In a value-based healthcare system, a healthcare provider gets paid based on the health of its patients.
 Essentially they make money by keeping their patients healthy.

-The idea is to provide a better value and decreasing medical spending using prevention.
-For example, instead of paying for more medications, hospital time, or surgeries that were preventable, you catch any problem earlier on and are able to use less invasive and less expensive treatment methods.
+The idea is to provide a better value and decrease medical spending using prevention and a more patient-centered approach.
+For example, instead of paying for more medications, hospital time, or surgeries that were preventable, you catch a problem earlier on and are able to use less invasive and less expensive treatment methods.

 In practice, this means spending more time with your physician and going in for regular checkups.
-By spending more time with and really getting to know your doctor, he or she will be able to give you better, faster diagnoses and more thorough treatments.
-Again, this is all to help you improve or maintain good health.
+By spending more time with and really getting to know your doctor, he or she will be able to give you better, faster diagnoses and more thorough treatments, which should reduce the overall cost of care.
+Again, this is all to help you improve or maintain good health and prevent any hospital readmissions.

-On the other side of the coin, you have volume-based healthcare, which is also known as fee-for-service.
+On the other side of the coin, you have volume-based healthcare, which is the traditional fee-for-service model.
 In this model, healthcare providers are paid based on the services they provide to a patient.
 You get sick, and then you go to the doctor.
 It’s what we’ll refer to as “sick care” for that reason.

 This is the model you’re most likely used to experiencing.
 Essentially, the more people a medical practice treats, the higher the profits can go.
 They are being paid based on the number of patients they see and how many different tests or treatments have to be rendered.